shtsai/networking-project/docker/README.md

       In the subdirectory "build/", I included the Dockerfile I used to build the server image.
 You can start from there.
 There is also a README file in that directory, which briefly explains how the Dockerfile works.
 Check that README file for more information about building docker images.

+### Creating Docker networks

+The next step is to create docker networks so that our containers can connect to them.

 ## Authors

 * **Shang-Hung Tsai** - [networking-project](https://github.com/shtsai7/networking-project.git)